“Good Morning, Dr. Silberman. How’s the knee?” -Sarah Connor, Terminator 2: Judgement Day

 Open With This Question Will Stall Your Sales Call

-Back when I first started training to be a Dale Carnegie instructor, I took the opportunity to sit in on every class I could and observe as many different instructors as possible.
+Back when I first started training to be a Dale Carnegie instructor, I took the opportunity to audit every class I could and observe as many different instructors as possible.

 In one sales training program where I was an assistant, the instructor ran the participants through a practice drill.
-He took the role of the prospect and had the participants run through their sales opening.
+Within this drill, he took the role of the prospect and had the participants run through their sales opening.
 In almost every instance, the participants opened their sales call with something like, “Hi Bob.
 How are you doing today?”

-Immediately after they finished the word “today” the instructor would just rip into a nonstop organ recital.
+And immediately after they finished the word “today” the instructor ripped into a nonstop organ recital.

 All participants had 60 seconds to run through their sales opening.
 In almost every case, the instructor took up 95% of their time with his nonstop monologue.
 I say almost every case because there were two participants who were able to open the call and engage the instructor without getting him started on his rant.

 What was their secret tactic that enabled them to succeed where everyone else failed?

 They didn’t’ ask the question, “How are you doing”.

 Open With A Question to Direct The Prospect’s Frame of Mind

 When I coach people on opening their sales call, I encourage them to not ask the question “How are you doing today”.
 This question doesn’t add anything to the conversation and it leads the prospect to a place where you may not want them to go.